TACTE33/TITAN-OS-Genesis/README.md

-# TITAN-OS-Genesis
+# SEGA-OS-Genesis
 A custom 16-bit executive kernel for the Sega Genesis.

-TITAN OS is an original executive kernel and terminal environment developed for the Motorola 68000 architecture.
+SEGA OS is an original executive kernel and terminal environment developed for the Motorola 68000 architecture.
 Unlike a standard game, this project focuses on system-level utilities, hardware telemetry, and an integrated multitasking state machine, all running at the original hardware speed of 7.61MHz.

 ---